supernnova/SuperNNova/docs/data/index.rst

 We then pivot each FITS file: we will group time-wise close observations on the same row and each row in the dataframe will show a value for each of the flux and flux error column

-- All observations withing 8 hours of each other are assigned the same MJD
+- All observations within 8 hours of each other are assigned the same MJD
 - Results are cached with pickle for faster loading